James-DBA-Anderson/Would-you-run-production-on-Docker/PITCHME.md

 ## So, How Would I Do It?

-Cloud Container Service
+Cloud container cervice

 Or

 OpenShift + clustered storage

 <br>
-Windows Container
+Windows containers

 <br>
 Helm